 6. Conclusion: Some Non-Issues that Could Be Issues

 Gervase has consulted to blue chip corporations and start-ups, public sector and business corporations, in a variety of sectors.
 He works with leaders who want to create great teams and organizations.
-A recent organizational transformation, documented in The Change Champions Field Guide (2013), helped a Southern California healthcare company’s employee engagement scores go from the 61st to 91st percentile of all American hospitals in two years.
-His training and development company, Clear Learning Ltd., supports managers who want to lead highly collaborative teams and organizations through the elaboration of a partnership-based theory of organizational design and leadership.
-Clear Leadership (2009) has been translated into 6 languages and over 100 certified facilitators have trained tens of thousands of managers in North America, Europe and Asia in his models and methods.
+One of his consulting projects, documented in The Change Champions Field Guide (2013), helped a Southern California healthcare company’s employee engagement scores go from the 61st to 91st percentile of all American hospitals in two years.
+His training and development company, Clear Leadership, supports managers who want to lead highly collaborative teams and organizations through the elaboration of a partnership-based theory of organizational design and leadership.
+Clear Leadership (2009) has been translated into seven languages and over 100 certified facilitators have trained tens of thousands of managers in North America, Europe and Asia in his models and methods.

-Dr. Bushe he has won numerous awards, including the prestigious Douglas McGregor award twice for his research papers and the OD Network’s Larry Porter Award for Communicating OD Knowledge.
+Dr. Bushe has won numerous awards, including the prestigious Douglas McGregor award twice, for his research papers, and the OD Network’s Larry Porter Award for Communicating OD Knowledge.
 Since 2016 HR Magazine in the UK has voted him one of the 30 most influential HR Thinkers.
 In September 2019 he was ranked 12th.
 A chapter on his life and work appears in the Palgrave Handbook of Organizational Change Thinkers.

 For a list of all publications and links to videos and articles visit his website at: www.gervasebushe.ca